 2019: Ridgeline Wood Firing Artist Residency – Run by Ben and Peta Richardson of Ridgeline Pottery in Southern Tasmania.
 Three-week residency that involved assisting established artists from around the world (Elisa Helland-Hansen, Catherine White, Anne Mette Hjortshøj, Nancy Fuller) in firing two anagama wood kilns.
 This was followed by participating in the Australian Ceramics Triennale as a volunteer, gaining valuable insight into the conference and an immersion in the event.

-2018 – present: Ceramics teacher at JamFactory, Adelaide, South Australia – Introduction to Wheel Throwing.
-8-week course covering various stages of ceramic making from shaping the object with the wheel, to firing and glazing.
+2018 – present: Ceramics teacher at JamFactory, Adelaide, South Australia – Introduction to Wheel Throwing and Intermediate Wheel Throwing.
+8-week courses covering various stages of ceramic making from shaping the object with the wheel, to firing and glazing.

 2021: Public Programs Assistant at JamFactory, Adelaide, South Australia – worked for a duration of four months, facilitating JamFactory Ceramics short course programs.